nmoschkin/KuCoin.NET/README.md

 ## Installation

-The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
+The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET 5.0 and .NET Standard 2.0.
 It will compile anywhere the .NET Standard library is supported (Windows/Linux/Android/MacOS/iOS/etc.)

+New projects targeting Desktop, Console .NET MAUI, or Blazor should use the .NET 5.0+ library.
+Older projects targeting the .NET Framework or Xamarin, or Mono projects should use the .NET Standard 2.0 library.

 The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
 It is included via a git submodule.